digiisle/digiisle/README.md

-## Hi There, I'm Kane, a Developer :wave:
+## Hi There, I'm Digiisle, a Developer :wave:

 **Talking about Personal Stuffs:**